mehtavihaanj/SE_Lab/README.md

 - `cache.c` contains the code for checking if a memory access is a cache hit or miss, as well as reading and writing to the cache itself.
 - `csim.c` contains a separate main function for testing the cache on its own.
-  This is for students to be able to test their cache implementation without having the rest of the lab working.

 In the `pipe` subdirectory:
 - `forward.c` contains the code for forwarding data from execute, memory, and writeback back to decode for handling data hazards.
 - `hazard_control.c` contains the code for detecting control hazards and bubbling or stalling the pipeline.
-- `instr_base.c` contains a couple utilities provided to students.
-  There are functions for extracting bitfields from an instruction, as well as code that creates a table (called `itable` in the code) that maps bits of an instruction to the corresponding opcode.
+- `instr_base.c` contains a couple utilities for the emulator There are functions for extracting bitfields from an instruction, as well as code that creates a table (called `itable` in the code) that maps bits of an instruction to the corresponding opcode.
   It also contains code for the verbose output that prints the values and control signals at each cycle.
 - The remaining `instr_<stage>.c` files contain code for completing their corresponding pipeline stage.

-In the `testbench` subdirectory:
-- `test-csim.c` contains a test harness for comparing a student's csim solution with the provided `csim-ref`.
-- `test-se.c` contains a test harness for comparing a student's se solution with the provided `se-ref`.

 Finally, the `testcases` directory contains ARM binaries for the emulator to run.
 Each test has three files associated with it: the handwritten assembly (.s file),